qtjefferies/decision-tree-project-tutorial/README.md

 Go to the following online dataset (`https://raw.githubusercontent.com/4GeeksAcademy/decision-tree-project-tutorial/main/diabetes.csv`) and download the data.

-Save it yor in your project's 'data/raw' folder.
+Save it in your project's 'data/raw' folder.
 Time to work on it!

 **Step 2:**